 An increasing number of workers are making the transition to remote employment.
 In fact, a recent study found that there are about 4.3 million remote workers in the United States - and that was before the outbreak of COVID-19.
 Now, millions more are making the shift to teleworking.

 Of course, there are some concerns associated with this inevitable trend towards remote work.
 Employers may worry that their team members won't be as productive when they're working from home, or that they won't be motivated to give 100%.
 Managers may be concerned that employees with small children will be distracted from necessary tasks.
 The list of scenarios could go on and on.

-Require that your employees turn their web cams on for check-in calls.
+Ask that your employees turn their web cams on for check-in calls.

-Perhaps you could even ask some probing questions about their current situation to see if there are extenuating factors at play.
+Perhaps you could even ask some questions about their current situation to see if there are extenuating factors at play.
 Ultimately, your goal is to help the employee maximize productivity under changed circumstances.

 Use Zoom, Microsoft Teams, or other videoconferencing software for regular communication throughout the day.

 While it can't quite match in-person interaction, videoconferencing technology allows for teams to stay connected over vast distances.
 When you use such tools on a daily basis, you promote continued collaboration, and are in a better position to commend and coach your employees.
 This, in turn, fosters a greater degree of productivity.

 Ask your IT team to report when employees have logged into your systems.

 This is a low-key way to ensure that all of your team members are on the same page with regards to time on the clock.
 If an employee begins to manifest a pattern of work not getting completed when it needs to, or not being available when you call, then this could be a way to verify suspicions.